 BEEKEEPING IN NORTHERN CLIMATES Year 1, in-person: Getting Started in Beekeeping

-- Purchasing equipment and bees
+- Purchasing equipment and honey bees

-- Hiving packages
+- Hiving packages and installing nucleus colonies

-- Honey production
+- Honey production and harvesting

 - Successful strategies for the first winter

-- Strategies for keeping your bees healthy using medications as a last resort
+- Strategies for keeping your bees healthy

+In your second year of beekeeping?
 Take our additional in-person course titled “Beekeeping in Northern Climates Year 2: Keeping Bees Year After Year” for education on keeping honey bees healthy from year to year.

-Where: University of Minnesota St. Paul campus
+Where: University of Minnesota St. Paul Campus

 - Gary Reuter, Bee Lab Coordinator, Extension, University of Minnesota